parulnith/Data-Science-Articles/README.md

 </div>

-A collection of my blogs on Data Science and Machine learning.These are hosted on [Medium](https://medium.com/@pandeyparul) as well as my [Website](parulpandey.com).
+A collection of my blogs on Data Science and Machine learning.These are hosted on [Medium](https://medium.com/@pandeyparul)

 - You can also add [this link](https://medium.com/feed/@pandeyparul) to your RSS feed to get the notifications on my latest articles.